doctorgabi/SQL_Language_Capstone/doc/user_stories.md

 3. Words not specified as required kanji but only as required vocabulary are not included.

-User Story 5b (kanji --> display pronunciation)
+User Story 5b
 : As a Japanese language student
-: I want to see the correct answer for the kanji category word already on the screen when I press a key : so that I can check if my answer was correct.
+: I want to see the correct answer for the vocabulary category word already on the screen when I press a key : so that I can check if my answer was correct.

 Usage: "y" (when continuing the session after getting an answer right)
 Usage: "n" (when continuing the session after getting an answer wrong)

 * Acceptance Criteria:
-1. Accepts a user input key that prints the correct answer for the current kanji category word
+1. Accepts a user input key that prints the correct answer for the current vocabulary category word